Bear Glacier Lagoon

 Glacier-dammed lakes (lakes which form from water trapped behind, below, or inside of a glacier) are common throughout Southcentral Alaska, including at Bear Glacier.
 These glacier-dammed lakes can release dangerous floods known as glacial lake outburst floods (GLOFs) or Jökulhlaups.
 Unfortunately, the same waters which draw in recreationalists are also the final destination for much of the flood water displaced by GLOFs at the glacier.

-In recent years, park visitors have reported suddenly elevated water levels in Bear Glacier Lagoon.
+Park visitors have reported suddenly elevated water levels in Bear Glacier Lagoon.
 In October 2010, a GLOF was documented to cause a 1.8 meter (5.9 foot) rise in water levels in Bear Glacier Lagoon.
 In August 2014, a GLOF event caused Bear Glacier Lagoon to breach the moraine which separates it from Resurrection Bay.
 After the outpouring of water and silt into the bay, lagoon levels dropped dramatically and caused increased calving at the Bear Glacier terminus.

-Glacial Lake Outburst Flood Safety
+Glacial Lake Outburst Flood Safety:

 • When near a glacial outflow channel, be aware of any sudden changes in water flow, level, or clarity.
 This could indicate GLOF activity upstream.